howerj/cdb/readme.md

   - [ ] 16/32/64 bit version of the database
   - [ ] configurable endianess
 - [x] Document format and command line options.
-  - [ ] Add ASCII diagrams to describe format
+  - [x] Add ASCII diagrams to describe format
   - [ ] Improve prose of format description
-  - [ ] Generate manual page from this 'readme.md' by either using
-  [ronn][] or [pandoc][]
+  - [x] Generate manual page from this 'readme.md' by either using [ronn][] or [pandoc][]
   - [ ] Remove this list once it is complete
-- [ ] Mimic command line options for original program?
 - [ ] Benchmark the system.
   - [ ] Adding timing information to operations.
   - [ ] Possible improvements include larger I/O buffering and avoiding